markjprice/cs11dotnet7/docs/sql-server/README.md

 - `Data Source` or `server` or `addr`: These keywords are the name of the server (and an optional instance).
 You can use a dot `.` to mean the local server.
 - `Initial Catalog` or `database`: These keywords are the name of the database.
 - `Integrated Security` or `trusted_connection`: These keywords are set to `true` or `SSPI` to pass the thread's current Windows user credentials.
+- `Encrypt`: This keyword enables SSL encryption of the transmitted data if set to `true`.
+Default is `false`.
+On a local computer it will use the local developer certificate to encrypt so this must be trusted.
+- `TrustServerCertificate`: This keyword enables trusting the local certificate if set to `true`.
 - `MultipleActiveResultSets`: This keyword is set to `true` to enable a single connection to be used to work with multiple tables simultaneously to improve efficiency.
 It is used for lazy loading rows from related tables.

 As described in the list above, when you write code to connect to an SQL Server database, you need to know its server name.
 The server name depends on the edition and version of SQL Server that you will connect to, as shown in the following table: